Film series: Contemporary World Cinema

 Sing Me a Song is an observational documentary that plays like a coming-of-age drama about a young Bhutanese monk whose plans are upended after the introduction of smart phones and the internet to his remote Himalayan village.
 Tracking the monk’s romance with a bar singer over WeChat, Sing Me a Song “spins a fascinating tale of romantic melancholy played out against the peaceful, meditative backdrop of the Himalayas.”
 (LA Times)

 Finally, Canadian feature Antigone transposes Sophocles’ Greek tragedy to Montreal, where a straight-A student indicts the government that took her brother’s life, sacrificing her own life in the process.
-Assistant Professor Athena Kirk (Classics) & post doc Mathura Umachandran (Classics) will discuss the film and its relationship to Sophocles' play, current and ancient issues surrounding refugees and migrants, and social justice, on Wednesday May 5th from 4:30-6 PM EST. A webinar link will be provided to all those who sign up to view the film.
+A panel organized by Asst Prof Athena Kirk (Classics) & post doc Mathura Umachandran (Classics) will discuss the film and its relationship to Sophocles' play, current and ancient issues surrounding refugees and migrants, and social justice, on Wednesday May 5th from 4:30-6 PM EST. A webinar link will be provided to all those who sign up to view the film.

 Ella Haselswerdt, Assistant Professor, Department of Classics, UCLA

 Demetra Kasimis, Assistant Professor, Department of Political Science, University of Chicago